ardihikaru/eagleeye/HOW_TO_RUN.md

             - Value `0` has no specific meaning.
             It simply try to trigger adding user `root` to the list of authorised access to the **X server**.
+3. Download or clone [eagle data publisher](https://github.com/ardihikaru/eagle-data-publisher) project
+   - Place the project under the same ROOT directory with your `EagleEYE` project
+        - e.g. `/home/s010132/devel/<HERE>`
-2. Each configuration of the micro-service, should be updated accordingly by adding `etc/site.conf` file.
+4. Each configuration of the micro-service, should be updated accordingly by (1) adding `etc/site.conf` file and (2) update `PYTHONPATH` value in file `.env`.
     - We prepared `etc/site.conf.template` file for reference
     - Change the values accordingly and rename them into `etc/site.conf` to apply the changes
     - **FYI**: This `site.conf` will overwrite the default config file (e.g. `etc/ews.conf`)
+    - File `.env` is located in the ROOT directory: `/home/s010132/devel/eagleeye/.env`
+        - `:/home/s010132/devel/eagleeye/core-service/eagleeye` is from `eagleeye` project
+        - `:/home/s010132/devel/eagle-data-publisher/pycore` is from `eagle-data-publisher` project

+## How to use in native mode (not containerized)
-3. Running EWS Service:
+1. Running EWS Service:
     - Root dir: `$ ./web-service`
     - Command: `$ python3 ews.py -c etc/ews.conf`
     - Wait until it is ready and will have following logs: